CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

     ![](images/2103.png)

-1. Once the import is successful, a confirmation message will appear **Solution "Prioritz" imported successfully**.
+1. The import process will take approximately 5–10 minutes to complete.
+Once the import is successful, a confirmation message will appear **Solution "Prioritz" imported successfully**.

      ![](images/L01/solutionsuccess.png)